Recently added item(s) ×

 What is Creeping Buttercup?

-Creeping buttercup is a common garden weed found in lawns, borders and bare soil areas with low-lying foliage that forms mats.
-It is the commonest of the buttercups and is an efficient colonist of areas disturbed by man and a troublesome weed of arable land.
-It thrives in wet, heavy clay soil conditions forming a dense network of shoots, runners and roots and its presence often indicates the need for improvements to soil structure and drainage.
+Creeping Buttercup is a common garden weed found in lawns, borders and bare soil areas with low-lying foliage that forms mats.
+It is the commonest of the Buttercups and is an efficient colonist of areas disturbed by man and a troublesome weed of arable land.
+It thrives in wet, heavy clay soil conditions forming a dense network of shoots, runners and roots, and its presence often indicates the need for improvements to soil structure and drainage.

 Identification & Occurrence